-Our securities portfolio (including promissory notes) is dominated by securities issued by German publicsector issuers, which account for 51% (previous year: 54%) and those guaranteed either by the Federal Republic of Germany or a German state, which account for 30% (previous year: 28%).
-German Pfandbriefs and Scandinavian covered bonds account for 19% (previous year: 9%).
-The Bank did not hold European government bonds at the end of 2016 (previous year: 9%).
-The average remaining maturity of these bond holdings amounted to 1.8 years at year-end (previous year: 1.6 years), meaning that the spread change risk of this portfolio is limited.
+Our securities portfolio (including promissory notes) is dominated by securities issued by German publicsector issuers, which account for 35% (previous year: 51%), and those guaranteed either by the Federal Republic of Germany or a German state, which account for 41% (previous year: 30%).
+German Pfandbriefs and Scandinavian covered bonds account for 24% (previous year: 19%).
+The Bank did not hold European government bonds at the end of the year (previous year: 0%).
+The average remaining maturity of this bond holding amounted to 1.5 years at year-end (previous year: 1.8 years), meaning that the spread change risk of the portfolio is significantly limited.